devantler/ksail/README.md

 - **Flux GitOps:** KSail sets up Flux GitOps to manage the state of your clusters, with your manifest source serving as the single source of truth.
 - **Local OCI Registries:** KSail uses local OCI registries to store and distribute Docker images and manifests.
 - **SOPS and Age Integration:** KSail integrates with SOPS and Age for managing secrets in Git repositories.
-- **Manifest linting:** KSail lints your manifest files before deploying your clusters.
+- **Kustomize and Kubeconform Integration:** KSail integrates with Kustomize and Kubeconform for linting your manifest files before deploying your clusters.
-- **Cluster Reconciliation Checking:** After deploying your clusters, KSail verifies that they reconcile successfully.
+- **Kubernetes API:** KSail uses the Kubernetes API to verify that your clusters reconcile successfully after deployment.

 ## Why was it made?